flow2ml/Flow2ML/README.md

    Now you can run any of the code in this directory:

    Run the container,  and specifying which code to run. <br />
-   -v : The volume on which repo code is mounted <br />
+   -v: The volume on which repo code is mounted <br />
-   Replace "script.py" with the name of your code you'd like to run <br />
+   Replace "script.py" with the name of the code you'd like to run <br />
    Replace "pwd" with the path of the example file you'd like to run. <br />

    $ docker run -it --rm \ -v $(pwd)/:/root/flow2ml/ python script.py